karasatishkumar/osgi-labs/README.md

 * OSGi service registration with bundle activator
 * OSGi service registration with blueprint context
 * Reference list example for multiple services
+* OSGi web application  with servlet using blueprint

 ## Prerequisites
 You need the following packages to be installed: